 We have an understanding that all families have unique needs and require different levels of support.
 We inform and link families to the SENDIASS organisation so that each family is aware of the network of parent and full professional and financial support available to them.
 Our expertise in working with families is not only based upon specific training but also developed by a history of working with our Children's Centre while it served the locality.
 We strive to continue this ethos by working with the local community and more recently with charitable organisations and remaining local services.
 Our staff understand that there is always a reason which might explain why a child is behaving or struggling in a particular way and so we have carefully developed an early intervention approach which systematically reflects on, identifies and addresses the individual needs and rights of each child in our school.
-We also monitor and work with families who meet the needs of an Early Help Assessment, which the SENCO will undertake and develop into a Team Around the Family where necessary.
+We also monitor and work with families who meet the needs of an Strengths and Needs Assessment, which the SENCO will undertake and develop into a Team Around the Family where necessary.

-We celebrate parents and guardians as a child's first and most enduring educators and so work in partnership with you, stressing that you can always talk to someone, no matter how big or small your concern.
+We celebrate parents and carers as a child's first and most enduring educators and so work in partnership with you, stressing that you can always talk to someone, no matter how big or small your concern.

 We work even more closely with children with SEND and their parents to increase our understanding, agree outcomes for your child and discuss how we can all work towards these, then review progress regularly.
-We do this through parent-teacher phone calls, held three times a year; SEND paperwork review meetings, when required (at least three times per year); and, support families through the process of applying for additional educational funding, including Educational Health and Care Assessment Applications (EHCNA), resulting Education and Health Care Plans (EHCP), and EHCP annual reviews.
+We do this through parent-teacher phone calls, held three times a year; SEND review meetings, when required (at least three times per year); and, support families through the process of applying for additional educational funding, including Educational Health and Care Assessment Applications (EHCNA), resulting Education and Health Care Plans (EHCP), and EHCP annual reviews.
 We also build a genuine on-going relationship with you and share information informally every day, as well as running many schemes which support you to contribute to a Nursery School session alongside the children.
 These schemes include: (depending on eligibility)

-- A comprehensive Early Years Pupil Premium program which includes nurture, literacy and maths home visits. - Parent workshops in supporting the curriculum at home - Your child's inclusion in our WELL COMM program for communication and language delay - Regular newsletters to keep you up to date and involved in Nursery School life - Becoming a Forest School Volunteer (subject to safer recruiting procedure) - Becoming a Sofa Super Hero and reading with children in sessions (subject to safer recruiting procedure) - Supporting us on any school trips we undertake. - Contributing to our policies on SEND and Equality and other aspects of our provision through our annual school questionnaire.
+- A comprehensive Early Years Pupil Premium program - Parent workshops and health visitor-led sessions in supporting your child's development at home - Opportunity to participate in our WELLCOMM program to help progress communication and language development - Regular newsletters to keep you up to date and involved in Nursery School life - Becoming a Forest School Volunteer (following DBS procedure) - Becoming a Sofa Super Hero and reading with children in sessions (following DBS procedure) - Supporting us on any school trips as part of our Big Experiences programme - Contributing to our policies on SEND and Equality and other aspects of our provision through parent and local authority surveys